0xsequence-demos/sequence-pay-boilerplate/README.md

-# Sequence NFT Checkout Boilerplate
+# Sequence Pay Boilerplate

-## Coming Soon!

-Starter boilerplate using Sardine and leveraging ERC721 Sale Contracts
+Starter boilerplate for Sequence Pay, using Sardine and ERC721 Sale Contracts

 ## Quickstart